top of page

 DEAR SHAREHOLDERS

-On behalf of the Board of Directors, we hereby present the Annual Report of KTMG Limited (“KTMG” or the “Company”, and together with its subsidiaries, the “Group”) for the financial year ended 31 December 2024 (“FY2024”).
+On behalf of the Board of Directors, we hereby present the Annual Report of KTMG Limited (“KTMG” or the “Company”, and together with its subsidiaries, the (“Group”) for the financial year ended 31 December 2025 (“FY2025”).

 APPRECIATION

-As always, we extend our deepest appreciation to our staff and management team for their tireless efforts and dedication.
-We also thank our fellow Board members for their invaluable guidance and insights throughout the year in navigating challenges.
+On behalf of the Board, we extend our sincere appreciation to our management team and staff for their dedication and perseverance amid a challenging operating environment.
+We also thank our fellow Board members for their invaluable guidance and steady counsel throughout the year.

-Finally, we are grateful to our shareholders, business partners, and customers for their continued trust and confidence in KTMG.
-We look forward to your ongoing support as we grow stronger and shape the future together.
+We remain grateful to our shareholders, business partners, and customers for your continued trust and confidence in KTMG.
+We look forward to your continued support as we strengthen the Group and build on our resilience in the year ahead.

 Lim Siau Hing